 A great feature of Teams is being able to message others on different platforms like Slack or Cisco Webex.
 This feature does require you to sign up with a Mio account, but then you’ll be able to seamlessly message clients and your external contacts who are on Slack or Webex, and with GIFs, emojis and message functionality.

 21. Adding Tabs to Channels

 Last but not least, tabs let you quickly connect users with important documents in Office or third-party apps.

-Microsoft Teams not only offers easy collaboration, but also provides convenient access to all files within an organization and integration with a long list of useful and popular apps.
-The tips and tricks covered here provides a taste of what’s possible.
+Microsoft Teams not only offers easy collaboration, but it also provides convenient access to all files within an organization and integration with a long list of useful and popular apps.
+The tips and tricks covered here provide a taste of what’s possible.

 To learn more about how Ntiva can be a vital partner in helping you harness the power of Microsoft Teams, read our guide, “How to Choose a Managed Service Provider: Expert Advice from Top Business Leaders.”